-line has a finite slope because $n{\rm in}$ is tuned by both gate voltages.
-Of the four quadrants, the top left corresponds to the gating situation p-n-p, the top right to n-n'-n, bottom right to n-p-n, and bottom left to p-p'-p.
+The bandstructure of graphene at the tightbinding level is rather simple.
+However, combining all electrodes and contacts with graphene is not straightforward to model, but it can be performed using the scaling approach introduced in detail in section 2.5.3.
+Figure 23 shows a comparison between a measurement (panel d) and the respective parameterfree simulation (panel e).
+The correspondence between the two is remarkable, even detailed features are reproduced.
+Note, to enhance the features, the derivative of the conductance versus the back-gate voltage is plotted here.
+There are four regions, clearly separated by two pronounced lines.
+The vertical line at $V{\rm BG} = 0$ corresponds to the CNP in the outer two regions.
+The line with the negative slope corresponds respectively to the CNP of the middle region.
+This line has a finite slope because $n{\rm in}$ is tuned by both gate voltages.
+Of the four quadrants, the top left corresponds to the gating situation p-n-p, the top right to n-n'-n, bottom right to n-p-n, and bottom left to pp'-p.
 We see Fabry-Pérot (FP) interference effects in all four quadrants, though they are the weakest in the n-n'-n case.
 In contrast, they are most pronounced in the bipolar regions.
 Here, the main contribution originates form the expected FP resonances formed in the inner region.
-For the unipolar situations, the electron waves propagate all the way from the left source to the right drain contacts, where reflections can happen, too.
-That the oscillations are fainter in the n-n'-n case as compared to the p-p'-p case suggests that the contacts are n-doped.
+For the unipolar situations, the electron waves propagate all the wav from the left source to the right drain contacts, where reflections can happen, too.
+That the oscillations are fainter in the nn'-n case as compared to the p-p'-p case suggests that the contacts are n-doped.
 In this case, there are also p-n junctions present at the contacts enhancing the reflection probability.
 It is instructive to inspect the interference pattern even further.
-A zoomed-in graph is shown in figure 22f, now plotted as a function of normalized coordinates, $n{\rm in}$ and $n{\rm out}$ .
+A zoomed-in graph is shown in figure 23f, now plotted as a function of normalized coordinates, $n{\rm in}$ and $n{\rm out}$ .
 The modulation in G that one experiences in a cut along the blue line corresponds to the proper FP oscillations of the inner cavity (see panel g for the conductance traces along these lines).
 The oscillation along the green cut shows oscillations that are due to FP oscillations generated in the left and right outer regions separately.
 And finally, the red cut corresponds to unipolar gating with the largest cavity size.
 The visibility is the weakest in the red cut, intermediate for the green one, and largest for the blue cut.
+FP resonances have become the key signature for

-FP resonances have become the key signature for claiming ballistic transport in all kinds of graphene devices [25, 30, 207, 208, 23, 209, 105, 210, 80, 211, 212, 213, 206, 214, 215, 216, 55] which is only qualitatively correct as detailed below.
-FP resonances not only appear in the linear-response conductance, but also when superconductors are involved, for example in the critical current of graphene-based Josephson junctions [210, 212, 214, 215] and in Andreev reflection in normal metalgraphene-superconductor devices [216].
-They would also show up in thermoelectrical properties [207, 217] and higher moments in charge transfer, for example in noise properties.
+FP resonances have become the key signature for claiming ballistic transport in all kinds of graphene devices [25, 31, 232, 233, 23, 234, 112, 235, 88, 236, 237, 238, 230, 239, 240, 241, 61] which is only qualitatively correct as detailed below.
+FP resonances not only appear in the linear-response conductance, but also when superconductors are involved, for example in the critical current of graphene-based Josephson junctions [235, 237, 239, 240] and in Andreev reflection in normal metalgraphene-superconductor devices [241].
+They would also show up in thermoelectrical properties [232, 242] and higher moments in charge transfer, for example in noise properties.
 FP interferences go beyond monolayer graphene.
-They have been observed in bilayer [105] and trilayer graphene [208].
-Additionally, in graphene superlattices the secondary Dirac points can give rise to additional (quasi-)bipolar barriers, vielding more complex interference patterns [206, 92, 218].
+They have been observed in bilayer [112] and trilayer graphene [233].
+Additionally, in graphene superlattices the secondary Dirac points can give rise to additional (quasi-)bipolar barriers, yielding more complex interference patterns [230, 100, 243].